440 International Those Were the Days

 1995 - Seamus Heaney won the Nobel Prize in Literature.
 His poetic works portray the pain of sectarian strife and growing up in a Roman Catholic farming family.
 His works include: Death of a Naturalist (1966), Door into the Dark (1969), North (1975), Field Work (1979), The Spirit Level (1996) and the Nobel lecture Crediting Poetry.

 1996 - It was reported that a new Hawaiian island, Loihi, was rising 17 miles southeast of the big island of Hawaii.
 Its summit was 3,000 feet below the surface of the Pacific and its base was 15,000 feet below that.
-It was estimated to break surface in about 50,000 years.
+It is estimated that it will break the surface in about 50,000 years.

 1999 - MCI Worldcom and Sprint announced a merger that rang in at some $129 billion.